adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 14/4/20

+* Realized that I should brush up on SQL and not resort to doing everything via pandas.
+* Found this new pandas function to stack columns down. [pd.stack](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.stack.html)

 ## 13/4/20

 * Ctrl+Shift+P and then clear cell output to clear the output of a current Jupyter cell